About

 - Go Shopping - Reading offers a mix of independent and high street stores with plenty of choice at The Oracle or Broad Street and the new IKEA.

-- Take a boat trip to Marlow, Henley or Wallingford with Salters Steamers, boats leave from Caversham Bridge?
-Or Thames Rivercruise offers a hop-on-hop-off boat trip from Caversham in Reading to Goring with stops at Mapledurham Lock, Beale Wildlife Park and Goring (with easy access to Streatley).
+- Take a boat trip from Caversham Bridge?
+Thames Rivercruise offers a hop-on-hop-off boat trip from Caversham in Reading to Goring with stops at Mapledurham Lock, Beale Wildlife Park and Goring (with easy access to Streatley).
+Or book one of their themed trips: Afternoon Tea Cruise, Evening Sundowner Cruise, Sunday Lunch Cruise.

 - Visit the Reading Abbey Quarter and learn about its fascinating 900 years of history.
 The Abbey Quarter covers the former precinct of one of Europe's largest royal monasteries.
-The Reading Abbey Ruins are currently closed to the public until 16 June 2018 when vital conservation work is completed.
-The Ruins can still be viewed from various points around the perimeter during this period from where you can see conservation work in action.
 See Teatime in Wonderland’s review of her visit.

 Reading UK has produced a pocket map to signpost the best ways to visit the University of Reading or to attend events at the Madejski Stadium, find arts venues, things to do, major retailers and hotels.